 Roof landscape in Salzburg

 View from the Steinterasse to the Salzburg roof landscape.
 The Steinterasse is a café on top of Hotel Stein.
-From there you have not only a great panorama view of the most iconic sights of Salzburg but you can also take a look at the small-structured roof landscape near the Steingasse and the Kapuzinerberg.
+From there, you have a panorama view of the most iconic sights of Salzburg.
+In addition, you also look at the small-structured roof landscape near the Steingasse and the Kapuzinerberg.

 Mural depicting Linzertor in Salzburg